Science: How Does Each Country’s Name Come From ?

 15 Nov 2017

 Ever wondered how England got its name?
-As with countless other countries, it's all down to a tribe of early settlers (in this case the 5th Century Angles).
+As with countless other countries, it's all down to a tribe of early settlers (in this case, the 5th Century Angles).

 In fact, almost every country in the world is named after one of four things: 1) a tribe; 2) a feature of the land; 3) a directional description; or 4) an important person.
-That's according to Quartz, which analysed 195 countries listed in the Oxford Concise Dictionary of World Place-Names.
+That's according to Quartz, which analyzed 195 countries listed in the Oxford Concise Dictionary of World Place-Names.

-1> Tribe names
+1. Tribe names

 England is in good company with the lion’s share (about a third) of the world’s countries named after an early tribe or ethnic group.